Quincy in Plumas County, California — The American West (Pacific Coastal)

 1878

-— Dedicated to Historic Preservation in Plumas County —
+| | Dedicated to Historic Preservation in Plumas County | |

 Erected 1996 by Plumas Bank.

 Location.
 39° 56.124′ N, 120° 56.859′ W. Marker is in Quincy, California, in Plumas County.
-Marker is on Coburn Street south of Jackson Street, on the right when traveling south.
+It is on Coburn Street south of Jackson Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 149 Coburn Street, Quincy CA 95971, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Beckwourth Trail – American Ranch (within shouting distance of this marker); Goodwin Law Office (within shouting distance of this marker); World War Memorial (about 400 feet away, measured in a direct line); Plumas Club (about 600 feet away); Bear Dance (about 600 feet away); Plumas County Veterans Memorial (about 600 feet away); Arthur W. Keddie (about 600 feet away); Forest Stationers (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Beckwourth Trail American Ranch (within shouting distance of this marker); Goodwin Law Office (within shouting distance of this marker); World War Memorial (about 400 feet away, measured in a direct line); Plumas Club (about 600 feet away); Bear Dance (about 600 feet away); Plumas County Veterans Memorial (about 600 feet away); Arthur W. Keddie (about 600 feet away); Forest Stationers (about 600 feet away).
 Touch for a list and map of all markers in Quincy.

 Also see . . .
 1878 Variel Home - Plumas County, CA. The 1878 Variel Home was built by one of the first emigrants to pass through American Valley.
 Joshua and Mary Variel made the long, arduous journey from Indiana across the plains and over Beckwourth Pass in 1852.
 (Submitted on June 18, 2012, by Barry Swackhamer of Brentwood, California.)

 Credits.
-This page was last revised on December 27, 2020.
+This page was last revised on January 9, 2025.
 It was originally submitted on June 18, 2012, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 467 times since then and 20 times this year.
+This page has been viewed 669 times since then and 30 times this year.
 Photos: 1, 2, 3, 4. submitted on June 18, 2012, by Barry Swackhamer of Brentwood, California.
 5. submitted on October 14, 2020, by Michael Fuess of Reno, Nevada. • Syd Whittle was the editor who published this page.